Bawiti

 El-Bawiti (Arabic: الباويطي, al-Bāwīṭī, from ⲡⲁⲩⲏⲧ) is a town in the Western desert in Egypt.
-With 30,000 inhabitants, it is the largest settlement in the Bahariya Oasis.
+With 15,978 inhabitants, it is the largest settlement in the Bahariya Oasis.

 The tombs of Qarat Qasr Salim hill

 On a low ridge overlooking El-Bawiti are a pair of nicely decorated underground tombs of the 26th Dynasty, a high time in Bahariya Oasis.
 The tombs, belonging to the wealthy local merchants Zed-Amun-ef-Ankh and his son Banentiu, have an inner court with 4 columns and up to 7 side chambers.

 The tomb of Zed-Amun-ef-Ankh has colorful pictures of the gods carrying out the mortuary rituals.
 The ceiling is painted with a starry sky.
-The columns of the tomb of Banentiu are painted with deities and the ceiling has a winged sun-disk.
-The walls by the entrance show the journeys of the moon and the sun.
+The columns of the tomb of Banentiu are painted with images of deities and the ceiling has a winged sun-disk.
+The walls by the entrance show the journeys of the Moon and the Sun.